lsst-dm/dmtn-169/index.rst

 #.
 Granting every Science Platform user direct SQL access to the database underlying Butler is not desirable for both security and complexity reasons.
    Databases have a large attack surface, and access control restrictions in databases can be complex and tedious to manage.
 #.
 Creating accounts for each user in the underlying object data store is more feasible but still not ideal for similar complexity reasons.
 #.
+Creating Google Cloud Platform users for each user of the Science Platform is undesirable from both an identity management complexity perspective and for security reasons given the additional attack surface this exposes to compromised user accounts.
+#.
 Minimizing the number of access control systems is preferable for security.
    Each separate access control system is another place where users have to be onboarded and offboarded, and where a misconfiguration can cause unexpected results.
    Ideally, as many access control decisions as possible are made in one place.